IBE160/SG-Pre-terminal/docs/PRD.md

 ### Goals

-- Simplify financial management for individuals and small organizations.
-- Empower non-technical users with an intuitive and engaging budgeting experience.
+*   **Simplify Financial Management:** Provide an intuitive and visually engaging budgeting tool for users unfamiliar with complex spreadsheets.
-- Foster financial literacy and collaboration through an improved overview of economic situation.
+*   **Enhance User Engagement:** Incorporate gamification and a modern, interactive interface to make budgeting an enjoyable experience.
+*   **Deliver Core Budgeting Functionality:** Ensure users can track income/expenses, categorize transactions, view visual summaries, and export their data.
+*   **Ensure Secure Access:** Implement robust user authentication to protect user's financial data.
+*   **Provide Desktop-First Experience:** Deliver a full-featured application for desktop users as the primary platform for the MVP.

 ### Background Context

-Excelence addresses the common challenge faced by individuals and small organizations who find traditional budgeting methods, often reliant on complex spreadsheets, daunting and unengaging.
-There is a clear need for a simplified, intuitive, and visually appealing financial management tool that fosters financial literacy and provides a clear overview of economic situations.
-Key insights from discovery indicate that users desire an an enjoyable budgeting experience, enhanced by features like gamification and real-time collaboration, to make financial management less intimidating and more insightful.
+Excelence aims to address the common challenge of budgeting for individuals and small organizations who lack expertise in traditional spreadsheet software like Excel.
+The primary problem is that existing tools can be intimidating and complex, leading to poor financial tracking or avoidance of budgeting altogether.
+By offering a simplified, visually-driven, and gamified user experience, Excelence will empower non-technical users to gain a clear and immediate overview of their financial situation.
+The project's timing is opportune, as there is a growing demand for user-friendly financial technology that fosters financial literacy and confidence.

 ---